slavalisoff/slavalisoff/README.md

 # Languages
 ## Know:
+- C# (.NET 6/Mono)
+- Python
-- Vanilla JavaScript
+-
-- Java(Minecraft mods, CLI and Swing)

 # Currently working on:
-- Developing little Minecraft mods with little additions

-# Contacts
-- Write me an email to slava@s1avalisoff.ru
+- Developing "Monolog", that is simple tool for creating microblogs with own marking language

 <!--
 **slavalisoff/slavalisoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.